cudmore/mapmanager_ipynb/README.md

 The QT .jpg reader is not installed by default.
 Just use .png until this is figured out.

-# [Bokeh][bokeh] linked ploting.
-This is amazing, generates an html table from a pandas dataframe and quickly make some x/y plots (also from a pandas dataframe).
-Then on selecting points in one plot, these points are propogated to all other plots.
+# [Bokeh][bokeh] linked plotting.

+This is amazing, generates an html table from a pandas dataframe and quickly make some x/y plots (also in html from a pandas dataframe).
+Then on selecting points in one plot, these points are propagated to all other plots.

 	python bokeh1.py